IOS jailbreaking: QuickPwn

 In November 2008 the iPhone Dev Team released QuickPwn to jailbreak iPhone OS 2.2 on iPhone and iPod Touch, with options to enable past functionality that Apple had disabled on certain devices.

 redsn0w

 After Apple released iPhone OS 3.0 in June 2009, the Dev Team published redsn0w as a simple jailbreaking tool for Mac and Windows, and also updated PwnageTool primarily intended for expert users making custom firmware, and only for Mac.
 It continues to maintain redsn0w for jailbreaking most versions of iOS 4 and iOS 5 on most devices.

 purplera1n & blackra1n

-George Hotz developed the first iPhone unlock.
-In 2009, he released a jailbreaking tool for the iPhone 3GS on iPhone OS 3.0 called purplera1n, and blackra1n for iPhone OS version 3.1.2 on the 3rd generation iPod Touch and other devices.
+George Hotz developed the first iPhone unlock, which was a hardware-based solution.
+Later, in 2009, he released a jailbreaking tool for the iPhone 3G and iPhone 3GS on iPhone OS 3.0 called purplera1n, and blackra1n for iPhone OS version 3.1.2 on the 3rd generation iPod Touch and other devices.

 limera1n

-In October 2010, George Hotz released limera1n, a low-level boot ROM exploit that permanently works to jailbreak the iPhone 4 and is used as a part of tools including redsn0w.
+In October 2010, George Hotz released limera1n, a low-level exploit of boot ROM code that permanently works to jailbreak the iPhone 4 and is used as a part of tools including redsn0w.